 Conduct information mining and data extraction/analysis to support a broad range of strategic research development initiatives and resources, including (but not limited to) funding opportunities, emerging national initiatives, state/federal legislative priorities, etc.

-Provide complex administrative support related to the development and delivery of resources and trainings related to grantsmanship and proposal development/submission.
+Provide complex and comprehensive administrative support related to the development and delivery of resources and trainings related to grantsmanship and proposal development and submission.

 Other duties or projects as assigned as appropriate to rank and departmental mission.

-This is a full time appointment.
+Special Notes: The Research Foundation of SUNY is a private educational corporation.
+Employment is subject to the Research Foundation policies and procedures, sponsor guidelines and the availability of funding.
 FLSA Exempt position, not eligible for the overtime provisions of the FLSA.
-Minimum salary threshold must be met to maintain FLSA exemption
+Minimum salary threshold must be met to maintain FLSA exemption.

 Due to U.S. Export Control laws and regulations, the candidate hired will need to be a U.S. citizen, lawful permanent resident, or other "protected individual" (as defined by 8 U.S.C.
 Sec.
 1324b(a)(3).

 Evening and weekend work may be required at times.

 Resume/CV and cover letter should be included with the online application.

 Stony Brook University is committed to excellence in diversity and the creation of an inclusive learning, and working environment.
 All qualified applicants will receive consideration for employment without regard to race, color, national origin, religion, sex, pregnancy, familial status, sexual orientation, gender identity or expression, age, disability, genetic information, veteran status and all other protected classes under federal or state laws.

 If you need a disability-related accommodation, please call the university Office of Equity and Access (OEA) at (631) 632-6280 or visit OEA .